Guardsquare/proguard/docs/md/manual/quickstart.md

 The ProGuard artifacts are hosted at [Maven Central](https://search.maven.org/search?q=g:com.guardsquare).

-### Android Gradle project

-When working on your Android application (apk, aab) or library (aar), you can include ProGuard in your Gradle build by:

-- Using ProGuard's Gradle plugin, which you can apply in your `build.gradle` file.
-- Using the integrated ProGuard by disabling R8 in your `gradle.properties` (only applicable for AGP < 7).

-For more detailed information see [Android Gradle](setup/gradleplugin.md).

 ### Java or Kotlin Gradle project

 Your non-mobile Java or Kotlin applications can execute ProGuard's Gradle task: